 We are conducting a research project funded by National Science Foundation for testing a new computer-based games for cognitive assessment and looking for your participation!

-If you are at the age between 18 to 64 without a history of stroke, other neurological diseases, or severe vision/hearing issues with aid and capable of using at least one hand for comfortably manipulating an object of a cubic inch size block, you might be eligible to participate in this study.
+If you are at the age of 18 or older without a history of stroke, other neurological diseases, or severe vision/hearing issues with aid and capable of using at least one hand for comfortably manipulating an object of a cubic inch size block, you might be eligible to participate in this study.

 Participation will involve you completing a set of tests that will measure your short-term memory, hand-eye coordination, and cognitive problem-solving skills and questionnaires that will assess your experience.
-The entire assessment will occur in Human Clinical Research Facility at Texas A&M University, located at 675 John Kimbrough Blvd, College Station, TX77840.
+The entire assessment will occur in Human Clinical Research Facility at Texas A&M University, located at 675 John Kimbrough Blvd, College Station, TX77840, or Fermier Hall, Room 005B, located in 106 Ross St., College Station, TX 77843.

 If you are interested in participating in this study or have questions, please call me at 979-458-6479 or send an email to firstname.lastname@example.org, at your earliest convenience.
 Appointments will be scheduled at your convenience between the hours of 9AM – 5PM, Monday, three days a week (M/W/F).